Polish Air Force University: Education

 The Faculty of Aviation is an organisational unit of the university.
 Its main task is to educate military and civilian students in aviation and aeronautics.
 It also conducts scientific and research activities in engineering and technical sciences, as well as activities aimed at the continuous improvement of the research performed and teaching offered.
 The faculty has the right to confer the degree of doctor of technical sciences in the construction and operation of machines.
 Furthermore, it conducts postgraduate studies related to this specialisation, mainly for officers, along with the training of professional staff for the needs of the national armed forces.
-An important role of the faculty is the organisation and coordination of the educational process within the courses performed, as well as the preparation of military and civil personnel.
-Furthermore it supports the creating of a patriotic attitude among the students.